enyojs/enyo-docs/developer-guide/support-modules/localization.md

 rather with [enyo-ilib](https://github.com/enyojs/enyo-ilib), a compatibility library that wraps `iLib`'s functionality for easy access from Enyo apps.

-By default, `enyo-ilib` is included into your library list by `enyo init`.
+By default, `enyo-ilib` is included into your library list by `enyo init` when using the Onyx or Moonstone templates.
 To make it available to your source files, require the module:

 ```javascript
 var ilib = require('enyo-ilib');
 ```

+NOTE: If you only use some of the `iLib` submodules you need to make sure to include the base library from at least one source file or the locale assets will not be copied to your built application.

 ## Using enyo-ilib